Program Director

 Dilan Askew

-Dilan Askew is the Koreatown Storytelling Program Associate.
-She was born in Los Angeles and raised in Tacoma, WA.
-She returned to L.A. to attend school at Occidental College, where she was the Director of FEAST, a student-run organic garden, and graduated with a Comparative Studies in Literature and Culture major and Urban and Environmental Policy minor.
-She has always been drawn to the art of storytelling and the important role it plays for individuals and cultures and hopes to create spaces where listening to and telling stories is accessible for all.
+Dilan Askew is the Koreatown Storytelling Program Coordinator.
+She was born in Los Angeles and raised in Tacoma, Washington.
+She returned to L.A. to attend school at Occidental College, where she was the Director of FEAST, a student-run organic garden, and graduated with a major in comparative studies in literature and culture and an urban and environmental policy minor.
+She has always found herself drawn to the art of storytelling and the important role it plays for individuals and culture.
+She hopes to create spaces where listening to and telling stories is accessible for all.

 KSP Audio Producer